udevsharold/speakerfirst/README.md

 # SpeakerFirst
-Invert Phone or Facetime app's default "Audio" button to
+Invert Phone or Facetime app's default "Audio" button behaviour to

 - activates speaker on tap and;
 - activates menu long press